MDean365/universal-pokemon-randomizer-comp/README.md

 Fork of Universal Pokemon Randomizer ZX by Ajarmar - adds setting to give all trainers their competitive (Smogon) movesets, making the game extremely difficult.
-Nothing above gen 5 as I haven't been bothered to scrape the movesets yet.
+Nothing above gen 5 as I haven't scraped the movesets yet.